tristanls/dynamodb-lock-client/README.md

 Fail closed lock is deleted, so that it can be acquired again.

-Fail open lock heartbeats stop, and its `leaseDurationMs` is set to 1 millisecond so that it expires immediately.
+Fail open lock heartbeats stop, and its `leaseDurationMs` is set to 1 millisecond so that it expires "immediately".
 The datastructure is left in the datastore in order to provide continuity of `fencingToken` monotonicity guarantee.

 ## Releases